UummProject/uumm-prototype/support/Broken meritocracy.md

 ## Whitelisting merit

 As previously described in the analog/centralized world, the voting rights are defined in the identity credentials... not for its current merit.
-That forces the system to constatnly have to revaluate these credentials.
+That forces the system to constantly have to revaluate these credentials.

-By white-listing capacities (merit) instead of identites (usually people) we can have a governance system, more open and adaptable while adhering to the system goals, and still being compatible with old governance systems.
+By [white-listing](https://en.wikipedia.org/wiki/Whitelist) capacities (merit) instead of identites (usually people) we can have a governance system, more open and adaptable while adhering to the system goals, and still being compatible with old governance systems.

 ## Accessible metrics
 How do you abstract all the necessary capacities to make an specialized decision and represent them in a single number while in a decentralized/trustless enviroment?